Unicorn planning: Songdo City, South Korea

 Songdo is a new master-planned smart city located in South Korea.
 The developers of the new project positioned it as a way to future-proof Asian cities in a smart way.
 Songdo was designed on a promise of being the “world’s smartest city” with an efficient trash system, numerous parks, and a vibrant community - all wrapped in a walkable, sensor-laden showpiece of 21st century urban design.
 The city has sensors to monitor everything from energy use to traffic flow as an attempt to create a sustainable environment opposite of the polluted streets of Seoul.
-While not necessarily an example of an entirely failed failed unicorn planned city, Songdo sets expectations high and relies on technology and private companies to ensure the city’s success.
-Most notably, the city’s government is managed through a public-private partnership that includes private companies and various Korean municipal agencies thus relying on the city to make profit and create a potential to develop new technologies around its smart and connected communities projects.
+While not necessarily an example of an entirely failed unicorn planned city, Songdo sets expectations high and relies on technology and private companies to ensure the city's success.
+Most notably, the city's government is managed through a public-private partnership that includes private companies and various Korean municipal agencies thus relying on the city to make profit and create a potential to develop new technologies around its smart and connected communities projects.

-However, the city fails to deliver the vibrant community that it advertised.
-There are a lot of people living there, but the residents claim that you don’t see them.
-For a high-tech city of the future, parts of Songdo feel more like a sparsely populated American 1970s suburb.
+However, the city fails to deliver the community advertised.
+There are a lot of people living there, but residents claim that you don't see them.
+For a high-tech city of the future, parts of Songdo feel more like a less densely populated American 1970s suburb.
 Many of the people who work there, live in other parts of Incheon and commute to Songdo for work.
 From the vibrant smart city community design to a silent city, Songdo embodies many of the unicorn planning tendencies discussed above.
-It was built on the promise of a high-tech urban miracle, governed by a semi-private system directed to extracting profit from the new master-planned city.
+It was built on the promise of a high-tech urban development, governed by a semi-private system directed to extracting profit from the new master-planned city.
 The result is far from the high expectations set by the developers.
 Nevertheless, there are still attempts to “reinvent” Songdo and bring it closer to the promised ideal of a unicorn city.
 One of the latest attempts to do so is the developers’ latest plan to turn the city into “the world’s best bio hub” by attracting biotech firms.